Flute

 Catriona has a broad variety of solo and chamber music projects involving flute.
 Although she specialises in contemporary classical and cross-genre fusion, she also has an interest in Baroque music.

-While at school Catriona was a UK Finalist in the Rotary Young Musician of the Year Competition and she performed for Queen Elizabeth II and Princess Alexandra.
-Catriona then read Music at University College, Oxford, where she was a Choral Scholar and Ensemble Isis Scholar.
-She subsequently attained a PGCE and Master’s in Music Education at Magdalene College, Cambridge, where she received an Instrumental Award from the Faculty of Music and a Lincoln Award and Garrett Award from Magdalene College.
-Catriona has performed as a concerto soloist on multiple occasions, including with Warwickshire Youth Orchestra while at school, with Cambridge University Symphony Orchestra in March 2019 (after winning their annual competition) and in a re-working of Saariaho's flute concerto with Cambridge University New Music Ensemble (also in 2019).
-Her concerto repertoire includes Ibert, Liebermann, Reinecke and Nielsen, in addition to shorter works such as the Hüe Fantaisie and Chaminade Concertino.
+Catriona has performed as a concerto soloist on multiple occasions, including the Chaminade Concertino with Warwickshire Youth Orchestra while at school, the Ibert Concerto with Cambridge University Symphony Orchestra in March 2019 (after winning their annual competition) and a re-working of Saariaho's flute concerto with Cambridge University New Music Ensemble (also in 2019).
+In 2025 she is performing the Liebermann Flute Concerto No. 1 with Banbury Symphony Orchestra.
+Her concerto repertoire includes Reinecke and Nielsen, in addition to shorter works such as the Hüe Fantaisie.
 She additionally collaborated as a flute soloist with the Choir of St. John's College, Cambridge on a performance of Bettinis' Cedit Hyems.
-In 2018, Catriona attended Emily Beynon's Neflac course as a Young International Professional.
+Catriona won first place in the 2022 Harold Clarke Woodwind Competition and was a Finalist in the 2022 Soloists’ Competition at Trinity Laban.

 Catriona welcomes recital opportunities for her chamber groups including: